Essential (and Required) Reasons You Should Implement MFA

 Cloud Portals

-Cloud platforms can host multiple portals that are either private or public to end-users.
+Cloud platforms (like Microsoft Dynamics, which we also recommend) can host multiple portals that are either private or public to end-users.
 With the proliferation of cloud applications comes the attention of hackers who focus their efforts on the data stored there.
 You have the power to choose how and when to enroll your users in layered security.
 It can be demanded as part of their registration to your app, suggested on their account management page, or added incrementally when the user wants to access certain high-security features.
 The best bet would be to encourage your users to register more than one secondary factor for account recovery because, if they lose access to the first, they will be locked out of their account.

 Multi-factor authentication is capable of blocking over 99.9% of attacks on your account.
 Of course, no security system is perfect.
 But the additional layers that multi-factor authentication provides your IT infrastructure certainly decreases the vulnerability of your digital security architecture.

-What Does Multi-Factor Authentication Protect You Against?
+What Does MFA Protect You Against?

-Phishing
+• Phishing

-Ransomware
+• Ransomware

 Designed to spread across networks, ransomware attacks file servers, databases, and applications.
 Once malware has established its presence on an endpoint, it stays on the system until it has accomplished its task.
 In the case of ransomware, the task is to paralyze an organization and then demand money within a certain time period to decrypt the files.
 Even your data backups could be encrypted, leaving you with no way to step around the issue.
 Because of this, cybercriminals have generated billions of dollars in payments.
 It is important to note that, if you were to send the hacker money, there is still no guarantee that you will be able to recover those files.

-Originally published on September 15, 2021
+Originally published on September 5, 2024

 Be a thought leader and share: